 Yes, automated tools will cost some money.
 But so does the time it costs people to perform the work manually.
 There’s no way to avoid some cost.
 In most cases, automated tools are cheaper to run than paying someone to do the same work.

 Some practices lose as much as 10% of their annual production to no-shows and last-minute cancellations.
-You lose the revenue and the cost of your team to sit around and wait.
+You lose the revenue and the cost of your team sitting around and waiting.

 You can mitigate cancellations with a strong confirmation process.
 Instead of sending voicemails, use texting.
 People find it far less intrusive and easier to reply to.
 It may seem overkill, but don’t be afraid to send multiple text messages.